zure-joona-immonen/ci-security/labs/lab07-secret-scanning/README.md

 # Lab07 - Secret scanning

+Secret scanning detects credentials and other sensitive information that may be accidentally stored in source code or configuration files.
+Tools like `Trufflehog`, `Gitleaks`, and `GitGuardian` can be integrated into your CI pipeline to automatically flag any discovered secrets.
+Some tools provide additional features, like preventing secrets from being pushed to the repository, whereas others only scan for secrets without taking action.

+In this lab, you’ll configure secret scanning tools to identify and protect against accidental exposure of secrets in the codebase.

 ## Find secrets from the solution with secret scanning tools

-GitHub Advanced Security already scans secrets from public repositories.
+`GitHub Advanced Security` already scans secrets from public repositories.
 But it has its limitations.

 ## Links